The Workshop Way is a series of white papers, research reports, and reflections that articulate the “why” behind the way we approach our work.

 Workshop Architects aspires to create radically open dialogic space for all of its campus planning projects.
-It is important to talk to all students, including ones who are most involved as well the students would would never attend a focus group.
+It is important to talk to all students, from the most involved to the students who would never attend a focus group.
 Student unions must serve all students.
-For students who are from underrepresented minorities or feel marginalized in other ways, it is especially important to reach out to the them and to appreciate them for their lived experience.
+It is especially important to reach out to underrepresented minorities or students who feel marginalized and to appreciate them for their lived experience.

 Students lead complicated, intersectional lives.
-They may have different ethnic backgrounds, sexual orientations, and gender identities.
-But they are also may be first-generation students, graduate students, workers, caregivers, mothers, fathers, veterans, volunteers, activists, athletes, or in recovery.
-They may have needs that are related to their their group identity group, and other needs that are common to many students regardless of identity.
+They may have different ethnic backgrounds, sexual orientations, or gender identities.
+But they may also be first-generation students, graduate students, workers, caregivers, mothers, fathers, veterans, volunteers, activists, athletes, or in recovery.
+They may have needs that are related to their identity group, and other needs that are common to many students regardless of identity.

 University of Illinois-Chicago

 UI-C serves over 30,000 students, the vast majority of whom, some 24,000, commute to campus.
-In order to understand the needs that can be addressed from a student life perspective, Workshop collaborated with UI-C to develop a vision for the Ignite Center, which includes new student housing and renovation and expansion of student union facilities.
+To understand the needs that can be addressed from a student life perspective, Workshop collaborated with UI-C to develop a vision for the Ignite Center, which includes new student housing and renovation and expansion of student union facilities.
 The overriding concern for all students is stress, the source of which can be traced to a few factors.
-The first has to do with difficulty in accessing Student Services, which are perceived to be hidden or inconvenient.
+The first has to do with the difficulty in accessing student services, which are perceived to be hidden or inconvenient.

-Another source of stress is the daily commute.
+The daily commute is also a source of stress.
 Commuting takes a lot of time and requires a lot of planning around transit schedules and rush hour traffic.

 Consequently, student commuters have time pressures that preclude their engagement outside their academic obligations.

-Despite these stresses, UIC students seek to find community through food, culture, study and social causes.
+Despite these stresses, UIC students seek community through food, culture, study and social causes.